This image is available for download, without charge, under the Getty's Open Content Program.

 Giorgio Vasari (Italian, 1511 - 1574)

-Pen and brown ink and brown wash over black chalk, heightened with white gouache
+Pen and brown ink and brown wash over black chalk, heightened with white gouache on blue paper

 Giorgio Vasari made these two studies as side panels for a tripartite painting in the ceiling of a Naples monastery.
 The central panel is now lost, though scholars believe that it depicted the Feast in the House of Simon, the New Testament event at which Mary Magdalene anointed Christ while Judas prepared to betray him.